kunbatra/courseproject/CodeBook.md

 # Data Dictionary for Course Project (Getting and cleaning data)
-## Dataset represents data collected from accelerometers from Samsung S galaxy smartphone from 30 users.
+## This tidy dataset represents summary (mean) of data collected from accelerometers from Samsung S galaxy smartphone from 30 users.

 ####activity_desc
 * FACTOR
-	Activity descrption
+*Activity descrption.
 Describes the activity type of the row in the data set.
 Values vary from 1 to 6 where: 1=WALKING, 2=WALKING_UPSTAIRS, 3=WALKING_DOWNSTAIRS,4=SITTING,5=STANDING,6=LAYING

 ####subject
 * INTEGER
-	Subject identifier
-	Indicates the numeric identifier of the subject for which the row is observed.
+*Subject identifier.Indicates the numeric identifier of the subject for which the row is observed.
 Range: 1 to 30

 ####tBodyAccMeanX
 * NUMERIC
-	Mean of Body acceleration mean in X direction
+* Mean of Body acceleration mean in X direction

 ####tBodyAccMeanY
 * NUMERIC
-	Mean of Body acceleration mean in Y direction
+* Mean of Body acceleration mean in Y direction

 ####tBodyAccMeanZ
 * NUMERIC
-	Mean of Body acceleration mean in Z direction
+* Mean of Body acceleration mean in Z direction

 ####tBodyAccstdX
 * NUMERIC
-	Mean of Body acceleration std dev in X direction
+* Mean of Body acceleration std dev in X direction

 ####tBodyAccstdY
 * NUMERIC